 For example, a recent evaluation of our work in Bangladesh identified how the wider availability of project staff mobile phone numbers and the use of groups to encourage women to speak out have increased the dialogue and information shared between communities, partners and our country programme offices.

 We also engage directly with many supporters, churches, peers and funders.
 In these conversations we share relevant information about our activities, our finances and the impact our work is having, and answer directly any questions these stakeholders have.
 However, we know that other stakeholders mainly engage with us online, and therefore we are committed to making sure key information is available on our website.

-We aim to keep our website up to date with a range of easily available and clearly presented information – about our organisation, programmes and campaigns – and each year we publish our Annual Report (PDF) and Global Progress Review.
-Through the Annual Report we review our achievements, reflecting on the progress we have made to achieve our mission of eradicating poverty as well as fulfilling our obligations to review our finances and risk management processes.
+We aim to keep our website up to date with a range of easily available and clearly presented information – about our organisation, programmes and campaigns – and each year we publish our annual report.
+Through the annual report we review our achievements, reflecting on the progress we have made to achieve our mission of eradicating poverty as well as fulfilling our obligations to review our finances and risk management processes.

 Codes of practice

 In addition to reporting on our website, we participate in industry initiatives to improve how we meet our stakeholders’ information needs.
 We have committed to two standards that we believe enable us to best provide information to different stakeholder groups – the International Aid Transparency Initiative (IATI) and the Core Humanitarian Standards (CHS).